 When I went to Nusa Penida in Jan 2022, the ferries left multiple times a day in the morning and afternoons.
 I took the afternoon ferry around 14:00.
 I know for sure there are ferry departures in the mornings around 7am and 8am.
 These are perfect for day trippers to Nusa Penida (more info on this later).

 You’ll also find multiple departures coming back to Bali from Nusa Penida.
+You can search for ferry tickets to Nusa Penida from Bali here.

 Cost of the Nusa Penida ferry ticket